w3f/polkadot-wiki/docs/learn-parachains.md

 ### Deploying parachains

-Please see the builder's article on [deploying parachains](build-deploy-parachains).
+Please see the [Cumulus repository](https://github.com/paritytech/cumulus#rococo) README for information on compiling and deploying a parachain.

 ## Resources